Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 -----
 At the beginning of Ascent development, there was no support for MPI inside of VTK-m.
 To augment VTK-m with distributed-memory capabilities, we created VTK-h, where the `h` stands for hybrid-parallel.
-Inside of VTK-h, we added a distributed- memory image compositing component and functions that answer global (across all MPI ranks) questions about data sets such as obtaining the range of a scalar field.
+Inside of VTK-h, we added a distributed-memory image compositing component and functions that answer global (across all MPI ranks) questions about data sets such as obtaining the range of a scalar field.

 Additionally, VTK-m began as a header only library and VTK-m does not currently build a library of filters.
-VTK-h acts as a stand-in for library of VTK-m filters, and VTK-h maintains the build system that manages CUDA, including GPU device selection, OpenMP, and Serial compilation.
+VTK-h acts as a stand-in for a library of VTK-m filters, and VTK-h maintains the build system that manages CUDA, including GPU device selection, OpenMP, and Serial compilation.
 Supporting the range of VTK-m features needed leads to very long compile times, thus VTK-h insulates Ascent from this additional complexity.